 The responsibilities of logistics management consultants might also include computing shipping, import and export rates.
 They typically try to consistently find the most economical methods of shipping a manufacturer's goods.

 Job Outlook and Salary Info

 Individuals who have experience in transportation, storage or distribution management may be qualified to work as logistics management consultants.
-According to the BLS, employment opportunities for transportation, storage and distribution managers - a group that includes logistics managers - were expected to increase 2% between 2014 and 2024, which is a slower-than-average rate.
-As of 2015, these professionals earned a mean wage of $95,130 per year, reports the BLS.
+According to the BLS, employment opportunities for transportation, storage and distribution managers - a group that includes logistics managers - were expected to increase 6% between 2018 and 2028, which is as fast as the average.
+As of 2018, these professionals earned a mean wage of $102,850 per year, reports the BLS.

 There are a limited number of colleges that grant degrees in management consulting.
 However, some schools provide programs in safety and logistics, which can lead to consulting jobs.
 Those seeking careers as logistics management consultants may choose to pursue bachelor's or master's degrees in marketing, business, management, economics or accounting.
 Degrees in information science or engineering may be useful, because logistics consultants sometimes select and utilize software management systems for their clients.